 The college's intercollegiate athletic program consists of four sports for men: football, basketball, baseball and golf; and four sports for women: volleyball, basketball, softball and tennis.
 A varied amount of scholarship aid is available for participants in each sport.
 Missouri Western's athletic program is affiliated with Division II of the National Collegiate Athletic Association (NCAA).
-Griffon teams compete in the Missouri Intercollegiate Athletic Association (MIAA), which is comprised of state-supported institutions in Missouri and Kansas.
+Griffon teams compete in the Mid-America Athletics Association (MIAA), which is comprised of state-supported institutions in Missouri and Kansas.

 Missouri Western's teams have been well-respected at the conference, regional and national levels.
 A number of teams have advanced to national tournaments in recent years.
-The Griffon basketball team has advanced to the NCAA Division II national tournament for the past three seasons.
-Western's student-athletes have been well represented on All-America and Academic
+The Griffon basketball team has advanced to the NCAA Division II national tournament during five of the past six seasons, and the Lady Griffon basketball team has reached the national tournament's Elite Eight for two years in a row.
+Western's student-athletes have been well represented on All-America and Academic All-America teams.

-All-America teams.